Updated by Bobby

 The "nut" on an electric guitar (for those who don't know) is at the top of the fretboard, near the headstock.
 That's where we'd be measuring for an electric guitar with a wider neck.

-As a result, we'll be looking for electric guitars that are higher than the typical 52 mm at this position.
+As a result, we'll be looking for electric guitars with a nut width that's wider than the typical 1.68 inches.

 Electric Guitars with a Wider Neck (over 1.68")

 As far as mainline electric guitar brands go, there are three that typically use a wider neck design, at or above 1.68 inches at the nut.
 They include, PRS, Gibson, and Ibanez.

 - Gibson: 1.695 inches

 Other brands that fluctuate more include Epiphone and Jackson.
 The rest of the mainline brands typically use a thinner neck, around 1.65 inches wide at the nut.